CENG501-Projects/CENG501-Fall2024/Tore/Readme.md

 This suggests that the value-output interactions are more complex and higher-dimensional compared to the key-query interactions.
 Dataset Complexity:
 As the dataset complexity increases (CIFAR-10 < CIFAR-100 ), the stable rank values also increase, reflecting the need for higher complexity in learned representations to handle more complex data.
-We are able to repl'cate the results/
+We are able to replicate the results/

 ![image](https://github.com/user-attachments/assets/6711ba82-448b-494f-8530-89eee3c7c702)
 a)CIFAR10